JuliaCloud/JuliaBox/README.md

 ./reload.sh
 ```

+You may also change parameters in `jbox.user` and run `reload.sh` for the changed parameters to take affect

 To get the latest Julia build onto the docker image, you have have to build it with the `-no-cache` option.
 E.g. `sudo docker build -no-cache ...`.